summerwind/eventreactor/docs/design.md

 # Design Overview

-Event Reactor is an event-driven container runnter.
+Event Reactor is an event-driven container runner.
 This runs any containers as a reaction of the event.
 The user can specify which container to run for which event.
 Event Reactor is similar to [GitHub Actions](https://github.com/features/actions) but works on any Kubernetes cluster.

 ## Concept